mkirchner/stutter/README.md

 ### Open issues

-- [ ] Support negative numbers in the reader
-  - [ ] Support for unary "-"
 - [ ] Create `stutter` test suite
   - [ ] implement `(assert ...)` or `(is ...)`
   - [ ] write tests